 Can Trick or Treat lead to Criminal Charges?

 Police records have indicated that on October 31, crime rates tend to spike, more so than any other holiday.
 No matter if you are after Tricks or Treats, no one wants to have their Halloween ruined by an arrest and criminal charges.
-Our Delaware criminal defense attorneys share some ways that you can avoid getting into trouble this Halloween.
+Our Delaware criminal defense attorney shares some ways that you can avoid getting into trouble this Halloween.

 How Can You Prevent Getting Criminal Charges On Halloween?